Klaim/stdcxx-privext/proposal/draft.md

 Friend declarations also are not technically part of the interface.
 However, allowing friend declarations to be declared anywhere would make it very easy for users to abuse friends in order to break access control.
-This proposal does not address any aspects of the controversial friend feature and we will not speak of it again.
+This proposal does not address any aspects of the friend feature and we will not speak of it again.

 The leaves us with the non-virtual private methods and static private methods.